-In the 1970s, Hohner, the world’s largest harmonica manufacturer, changed its flagship model, and in the process its signature sound.
+Hohner, the world’s largest harmonica manufacturer, changed its flagship model In the 1970s, and in the process its signature sound.
 A few musicians and harp customizers waged a quiet rebellion.
 And they won.

 These legends were some of the most demanding and finicky musicians on the planet.
 So it should have been easy for Marin to sell a couple of $5 harmonicas to Lee Oskar, whose melodic riffs on hits like “Cisco Kid,” “The World is a Ghetto,” and “Low Rider” gave one of the biggest bands of the 1970s, WAR, its signature sound.
 Oskar, however, heard imperfections in his chosen instrument that Marin didn’t know existed.
 Oskar was not tentative in his quest for what he considered a “gig-worthy” harmonica.
 “I spent all my money on harmonicas,” Oskar told me recently, “just to find 1 out of 10 that was any good.”